hacktail/r4lcd/README.md

 This project will be added to `crates.io` when all the `"Upcomming functions"` have been added.

+### Instructions
+upcoming instructions
+will be added tomorrow

 ## Please use this with love <3 :3